TITLE: CEO and President

 PROFILE: Emmett D. Carson, PhD, founded the Silicon Valley Community Foundation (SVCF) in 2006, merging two of the largest community foundations in the world to do so.
 SVCF has $3 billion in assets, and Carson now oversees its work with donors and corporations while managing funds well.
 He continues to be the Bay Area's largest grantmaker—and the largest international grantmaker among community foundations in the United States.

-Carson previously served for 12 years as CEO of the Minneapolis Foundation, and he also oversaw the Ford Foundation's U.S. and global grantmaking program.
-He has published more than 100 works on philanthropy and is a national authority on social justice issues, public accountability, and African American giving.
-Carson received both his master's and PhD degrees in public and international affairs from Princeton University and his bachelor's degree in economics, Phi Beta Kappa, from Morehouse College.
+Before SVCF, Emmett had a distinguished 12-year career as CEO of The Minneapolis Foundation and, prior to that, was the first leader of the Ford Foundation’s U.S. and global grantmaking program on philanthropy and the nonprofit sector.
+An international thought leader in philanthropy and the nonprofit sector, he has published more than 100 works on philanthropy and is an authority on issues of social justice, public accountability and African American giving.
+He has been recognized by the Nonprofit Times as one of the most influential nonprofit leaders in the U.S. more times than any other person.
+Emmett is the recipient of honorary degrees from Indiana University, Morehouse College, Becker College and The National Hispanic University.
+He received both his master’s and Ph.D. degrees in public and international affairs from Princeton University and his bachelor’s degree in economics, Phi Beta Kappa, from Morehouse College.